flekschas/jupyter-scatter/docs/axes-legend-tooltip.md

 properties, which are two other DataFrame columns we didn't visualize.

 ::: tip
-The order of `contents` defines the order of the tooltip entries.
+The order of `properties` defines the order of the entries.
 :::

 ### Customizing Numerical Histograms